 Source of Wealth

-After serving his time, Muchegwa started buying second hand imported clothes and selling them and he is said to have made quite some money.
+After serving his time, Muchegwa started buying second hand imported clothes and selling them, and he is said to have made a lot of money doing this.

 He was later introduced to the petroleum industry by one Victor Mereki.

 Following several reports that Muchengwa was a fugitive on the run from the law in Zimbabwe, Muchengwa said in October 2019 that his wealth was legitimate as it was from contracts to supply fuel in Zimbabwe and some SADC countries.
 He also said that he owned a mine and a "big club" in South Africa.

 Muchengwa married Briggete Mpofu and the young couple had a son named Brassington Muchegwa.
 Brassington later played for the Zimbabwe national Under 18 soccer team as a young man.

 Muchengwa eventually divorced Briggete and married Michelle Kawome, a businesswoman.
 This marriage too ended in divorce.
 He however reportedly physically abused her in 2015 an incident which resulted in Michelle sustaining several injuries on her body.

 He is also reported to have assaulted late Harare lawyer Eddie Jori whom he accused of having a having an affair with Michelle.